 The cafe menu is paired with a cafe window that you can order from outside, and it is an excellent option for those who are on the go or need something quick.
-The cafe menu has everything you would expect from coffee and tea to bakery treats.
+The cafe menu has everything you would expect, from coffee and tea to bakery treats.

-Unlike the dinner menu, the lunch menu offers sandwich choices including meatball sliders, seared chicken, and grilled cheese.
+Unlike the dinner menu, the lunch menu offers sandwich choices, including meatball sliders, seared chicken, and grilled cheese.
 All of their sandwiches are served with chips.

 Onesto has the type of dinner menu that keeps it simple with enough variety that there is sure to be a dish for everyone.
-The menu hits every type of pasta, sauce, and entree you would want from an Italian restaurant if you were told you could only pick your top 5 favorites forever.
+The menu hits every kind of pasta, sauce, and entree you would want from an Italian restaurant if you were told you could only pick your top 5 favorites forever.

-The menu is clearly labeled so those with allergies or dietary restrictions don’t have to flag the server down before you consider what you want for dinner, and it is all around very user friendly.
+The menu is clearly labeled, so those with allergies or dietary restrictions don’t have to flag the server down before you consider what you want for dinner, and it is all around very user-friendly.

 This is my first restaurant review in a while, and it’s an odd thing when you sit back and think about it.
 Not only do you consider service as it used to be, but you now consider service as it coexists with COVID and all things pandemic related.
 Talk about a tough job to have at a tough time.

-COVID business aside our waitress was super helpful in guiding us through the menu since it was our first time there.
-She asked what our palate typically goes for and made suggestions based on that and the fact we wanted to be adventurous and of course try their best selling items!
+COVID business aside, our waitress was super helpful in guiding us through the menu since it was our first time there.
+She asked what our palate typically goes for and made suggestions based on that and the fact we wanted to be adventurous and, of course, try their best selling items!